Edward B. Greene: Creation of Cliffs Corp.

 Eaton now controlled companies which consumed a good deal of iron ore provided by Cleveland-Cliffs.
 Additionally, Cleveland-Cliffs had invested in Central Alloy Steel, Donner Steel, Republic Iron & Steel, and Trumbull Steel, and supplied substantial amounts of ore to these companies.
 (Note: Cleveland-Cliffs acquired stock in Trumbull Steel via numerous small purchases throughout the 1910s.
-In 1920, Cleveland-Cliffs and Trumbull Steel jointly created the Trumbull Cliffs Furnace Company, a coking firm.
+In 1920, Cleveland-Cliffs and Trumbull Steel jointly created the Trumbull-Cliffs Furnace Company, a coking firm.
 It is unclear when Cleveland-Cliffs invested in Central Steel, but it had a large block of 80,000 shares by July 1926.
 When Central Steel merged with United Alloy Steel to form Central Alloy Steel, Cleveland-Cliffs received Central Alloy stock in exchange for its Central Steel stock.
 When Republic Iron & Steel purchased Trumbull Steel in 1928, Cleveland-Cliffs received Republic Iron & Steel stock in exchange for its Trumbull Steel stock.
 Cleveland-Cliffs purchased additional Republic Iron & Steel stock in 1928 and 1929.
 Some time before 1930, Cleveland-Cliffs made purchases of Donner Steel stock.
 When Republic Steel purchased Trumbull Cliffs Furnace Co. in 1930, it paid Cleveland-Cliffs in Republic Steel stock.)

-Samuel Mather began forging closer relationships with Eaton.
-Samuel Mather was the co-founder of the Cleveland Iron Mining Company, one of the two predecessor companies of Cleveland-Cliffs.
+Samuel Livingston Mather II began forging closer relationships with Eaton.
+Samuel Mather was son of the co-founder of the Cleveland Iron Mining Company, one of the two predecessor companies of Cleveland-Cliffs.
 Steel company mergers meant fewer customers for ore, which would drive down ore prices.
 Mather believed he had to have a much stronger relationship with these newly-merged companies.
 Eaton, for his part, wanted a steady supply of ore from a company with excellent reserves.
 Eaton put Greene on the board of Republic Iron & Steel in May 1927, and Eaton accompanied Mather on an inspection tour of Cleveland-Cliffs' Michigan mining properties in June 1927 (during which Eaton stayed at Mather's Michigan cottage).

 According to Greene, Eaton asked the Cleveland-Cliffs Company if it wanted to become part of his emerging conglomerate.
 He felt it would be advantageous to Cleveland-Cliffs, but the addition of Cleveland-Cliffs would also help him bring other steel companies into the merger.

 Mather and Eaton met in Cleveland in March 1929 to begin working out how the two could work together.